What makes us happy at work?

 - Having friends at work.

 - Working in an environment that allows you to focus on your work without being distracted.
+Open plan offices tend to be bad for this!

 - Living close to where you work.
 The longer your commute to work, the less happy you are likely to be, and people who are able to walk or cycle to work are likely to be even happier: the exercise they get will have an impact but also the lack of stress of sitting in traffic jams or waiting for a late train.
 In short, they are in control of their journey to work.